Re-imagining Experiential Legal Education

 Despite excitement over e-discovery and AI-powered legal research, we have only seen the tip of the iceberg that is legal technology.
 Many ask, with varying degrees of sarcasm, will robots replace lawyers and judges?
 The question is no doubt premature, but in a world where lawyers spend the majority of their time engaged in non-billable work, tools that promise to rebalance this division of attention are poised to make a big difference, allowing a lawyer to practice at the top of their license.

 The question is no doubt premature, but in a world where lawyers spend the majority of their time engaged in non-billable work, tools that promise to rebalance this division of attention are poised to make a big difference, allowing a lawyer to practice at the top of their license.
 The robots may not take our jobs, but they will change the nature of them.

 It is incumbent upon law schools to take these changes seriously, and in a world where the rules change faster than syllabi, nothing substitutes for the lessons of experience.
 As the saying goes, it is the difference between knowledge and wisdom.
 At least within Suffolk’s clinical programs and associated experiential courses, students can rest assured: they will be prepared for the reality of tomorrow’s practice because they’ve already lived it.

-Paul Knapp is Contract Analyst at Harvard University and a current 3L student at Suffolk University Law School.
+About the Authors Paul Knapp is Contract Analyst at Harvard University and a current 3L student at Suffolk University Law School.

 David Colarusso is a Practitioner in Residence & Director of the Legal Innovation & Technology Lab at Suffolk Law School